2017 WINNER: Phaistos Paragon by Nate Granzow

 The "Clive" is here!

 October 10, 2015: from a secret installation somewhere in the ice-capped mountains of the world-wide web...past winner Jeff Edwards (2008) plotted with Clive Cussler (a.k.a. the Grandmaster) to create a new trophy for the Adventure Writer's Competition's Grandmaster Award, nicknamed "the Clive".
 Here it is (left).
-It was awarded to C.T.
-Wells for his book "The Kingdom of the Air" at the Clive Cussler Collector's Society's convention held October 10 - 12 in Las Vegas.
+It was first awarded to C.T.
+Wells for his book "The Kingdom of the Air" at the Clive Cussler Collector's Society's convention held October 10 - 12, 2015 in Las Vegas.

 History of the Adventure Writer’s Competition